atmajs/atma-io/readme.md

 - Sync + Async

-> In comparison to NodeJS Sync-Async contract, all functions with generic name are synchronous, and the `**Async` are asynchronous with same interface and return deferred object.
+> In comparison to NodeJS sync-async contract: all functions with generic name are synchronous, and the `**Async` are asynchronous with the same interface and return deferred object.
+Sync versions never throw exceptions and are designed to be used in not performance critical applications, like bash scripts, etc.

 > This library is included into Atma.Toolkit, so creating custom scripts, you can use this API.